Higher Education

 From Bland to Demanding: A Call to Action

-The University of Houston didn’t beg for attention—it dared.
-Liquid Death didn't apologize for its irreverence—it weaponized it.
-Your institution has two choices: keep blending into the academic wallpaper, or follow these steps:
+The University of Houston didn’t beg for attention - it dared.
+Liquid Death didn't apologize for its irreverence - it weaponized it.
+Your institution has two choices: keep blending into the academic wallpaper, or start looking toward change.

 If your tagline works for any school ranked #50–100, scrap it.
 UH’s “We Dare” succeeded because it reflected Houston's entrepreneurial ethos, not abstract aspirations.